 SCIQI as a whole is familiar with any major web tool, from Squarespace to React.
 We typically end up working with WordPress, the most widely used (and usually flexible enough) CMS (content management system).

-If you have creative zeal, and if your endeavor is focused on cultivating experiences and relationships that make the Earth a more harmonious and creative planet, then we want to help you.
+If you have creative zeal, and if your endeavor is focused on cultivating experiences and relationships that solve problems and make the Earth a more harmonious and creative planet, then we want to help you.

 CTL, one of the top tenant law firms in California with a team of over ten lawyers and paralegals, has been a long-time client of SCIQI.
 In addition to managing the CTL website, SCIQI works on a SaaS project for CTL and supports three personal projects for the owner (1, 2, 3).